 Opera's product lineup includes:

-- Opera for Windows and Mac, our browser offering for computers
+Opera for computers, our browser offering for desktop and laptop computers

 How many people are using Opera?

 As of September 2013, more than 350 million people use Opera each month to browse the web, whether by phone, computer or TV.

 How does Opera make money?

 Opera provides cloud-based mobile services and solutions to operators, publishers and advertisers and enables hundreds of millions of consumers, via the Company's global cloud infrastructure, to connect to the internet content and services that matter most to them.
 Along those lines, Opera has different revenue models, depending on the customer type:

 - Operators.
 Opera's revenue sources from this hosted solution include active user fees, data fees, NRE/development fees, hosting services, advertising and maintenance, and support.